Glossary of Concordium Terms#

 A computer program or a transaction protocol that is intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement.
 An example is a smart contract for selling NFTs on a marketplace; it may contain information about royalties, selling the NFT on to others, and so on.

-Bakers can have part of the balance of their account staked.
+Validators can have part of the balance of their account staked.
 The amount that is staked remains locked while staked and cannot be transferred or moved in any way.
-The staked amount is proportional to the lottery power of a baker.
+The staked amount is proportional to the lottery power of a validator.

-Delegators can delegate stake to a baker pool or passive delegation.
-This affects the staked amount of the baker and thus their lottery power.
+Delegators can delegate stake to a staking pool or passive delegation.
+This affects the staked amount of the validator and thus their lottery power.

 A list presented to a wallet by a dApp or service whose items are either attributes to reveal, or properties of attributes to prove.